NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/pathfinder_query_specification.md

 The Paths shown correspond to the unconstrained version of the initial query.
 Applying `intermediate category` constraints would yield a slightly different set of paths.
-As show below in the constrained version of the Auxiliary Graphs, `a2` is  removed because it does not contain any `Gene` nodes.
+As show below in the constrained version of the AuxiliaryGraphs, `a2` is  removed because it does not contain any `Gene` nodes.
 Therefore, it is not a valid Path for the constrained version of the query.

 ```